YinhuC/YinhuC/README.md

 Software Engineer
 -----------------

-Here to learn, create thing and have fun :)
+Here to learn, create things and have fun :)

 * ✉️  You can contact me at [yinhucui@gmail.com](mailto:yinhucui@gmail.com)